WBC Count and Function: How White Blood Cells Protect You

 What is the main function of WBCs?

 White blood cells (WBCs) safeguard your body against infection and disease.
 These play a major role in the immune system.
 WBCs recognise and destroy dangerous germs such as bacteria, viruses, and fungi.
-They also eliminate sore cells from the body.
+They also remove damaged, infected, or abnormal cells from the body.
 There are certain WBCs that produce antibodies to combat infections.
 Others kill infected cells directly.

-If there is an injury, WBCs heal the body by decreasing inflammation.
-They maintain a continuous flow in the blood and tissues.
+In case of injury, WBCs help initiate inflammation to control infection and later assist in tissue repair and resolution of inflammation.
 They react fast when they sense danger.
 The body would lack the capability to combat diseases without the WBCs.
 Thus, they ensure that individuals stay safe and healthy.

 What are the Different Types of WBCs?